pazel-io/react-form-challenge/README.md

 ### Requirements

 * Form can rehydrate from the current data saved in local storage.
 * Form page can be saved and viewed offline (e.g. in a browser).
+User can open the application even when they are offline and view the form page.
+* On form submission or value change, the form data should be validated.
+If validation fails, the form should not be submitted and the user should be notified.
+* On form submission, if the form data is valid, it should be saved in local storage and the user should be notified.
+* secondaryContactName field should be hidden if secondaryContactCheckbox is not checked.
+* Custom validators should be implemented.